kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-Cookies/README.md

 ![landing](./landing.png)

-When you look at the cookies you see there is a 'name' value set to 1
+When you look at the cookies, you see there is a 'name' value set to 1

 ![inspect1](./inspect1.png)

-If you change that value and reload the page you can see there's a different cookie listed.
+If you change that value and reload the page, you can see there's a different cookie listed.

 ![inspect2](./inspect2.png)

-Changing it again, changes the cookie type again.
-I suspect that when you put in the correct value you'll get the flag.
+Changing it again changes the cookie type again.
+I suspect that when you enter the correct value, you'll receive the flag.
 This is a type of Insecure Direct Object Reference (IDOR) vulnerability.
-I could try different values manually but I don't know what the upper bound is and figuring it out could take as much time as writing a script to iterate through the cookie values.
+I could try different values manually, but I don't know what the upper bound is, and figuring it out could take as much time as writing a script to iterate through the cookie values.

 For this Python script, I'll use the `requests` library to interact with the web portion and the `re` library to do a regex search.
-Because the attempts so far have all had "Not very special" in them I'll print on a failed match.
+Because the attempts so far have all had "Not very special" in them, I'll print on a failed match.

 ```python3
 #!/usr/bin/env python3